How to convert PDF files to JPG on Mac: Fast, easy, and for every skill level

 Besides converting PDFs to JPGs, it's also great at converting media files to pretty much any format you'd like.

-Convert a one-page PDF with Preview
+Convert a single PDF page to JPG using Preview

 Mac's Preview is also capable of converting PDFs to JPGs, and the process is quite simple.
 The only catch?
 It only converts a single page at a time, so you'll need to go through each page and repeat the process.